-Justice Ackermann traced a clear analogy between contemporary homosexuals and interracial couples at the time of apartheid.
+homosexuals and interracial couples at the time of apartheid.
 In both situations, individuals had been punished for not conforming to the sexual relationships prescribed by law.
 The comparison between discrimination by 'race' and by sexual orientation would be used once again in a decision to emphasise gay men's right to privacy.
 For Ackermann, the right to privacy was a basic right all individuals should have in terms of intimacy and autonomy free from external interference, where individuals can express their sexuality and build relationships free of any constraints.
 The anti-sodomy law and the prohibition of interracial sexual relationships would be clear examples of breaches to the right of privacy in South Africa.
-In this sense, it would be necessary to extinguish the anti-sodomy law, as had been done with the Prohibition of Mixed Marriages Act in 1985, to comply with the current South African Constitution.
+In this sense, it would be necessary to extinguish the antisodomy law, as had been done with the Prohibition of Mixed Marriages Act in 1985, to comply with the current South African Constitution.

 In a separate concurring judgement on the same case, Justice Sachs - mentioned earlier for his contribution to establishing sexual orientation in an initial draft Bill of Rights - agreed with Justice Ackermann's decision and reinforced its importance.
-Sachs emphasised not only the practical and symbolic power of the decision to guarantee citizenship for a vulnerable social group but also its importance to reaffirm the idea of a democratic and plural society as described on the Constitution.
-For Sachs the objective of the crime of sodomy was to punish anyone who would dare to practice it.
-The crime of sodomy was a clear discrimination against homosexuals, as they were seen as deviants from the hegemonic heterosexuality norm (NCGLE and Another v Minister of Justice and others 1998, paragraphs 108-109).
+Sachs emphasised not only the practical and symbolic power of the decision to guarantee citizenship for a vulnerable social group but also its importance to reaffirm the idea of a democratic and plural society, as described in the Constitution.
+For Sachs, the objective of the crime of sodomy was to punish anyone who would dare to practice it.
+The crime of sodomy was a clear discrimination against homosexuals, as they were seen to be deviants from the hegemonic heterosexuality norm (NCGLE and Another v.
+Minister of Justice and Others 1998, paras.
+108-9).

 Justice Sachs confirmed the importance of the right to privacy as a foundation for this decision, despite the reticence of the petitioners including the NCGLE.
 They saw the right to privacy as a limited way to promote the rights of lesbian and gay people as homosexuality would be protected only in private locations, which would reinforce the idea that homosexuality is something people should be embarrassed about.
-Sachs objected to such arguments and reinforced the connection between the right to equality and the right to privacy.
+Sachs objected to such arguments and reinforced the connection between the rights to equality and privacy.
 For him, human rights should be taken as a whole, centred on people and analysed taking context into account.
 Discrimination by sexual orientation should be analysed to identify its different causes, which could lead to the breach of the rights to equality, privacy and dignity.
 The differentiation and subsequent discrimination could hurt gay people's self-esteem.
-That did not mean removing differences among different groups, but rather that difference should not be the foundation of discrimination.
+That did not mean removing differences among different groups but, rather, that difference should not be the foundation of discrimination.
 His understanding was that equality and uniformity are not the same thing.
 Equality means equal respect and concern to all, despite their differences.
-In this sense, equality doesn't mean the suppression of differences; it is the affirmation of the self, and the recognition of difference makes a democratic society alive.
-This is relevant for the case of South Africa, where socially produced differences were the base for the privileges of the white minority.
-In the words of Sachs:
+In this sense, equality does not mean the suppression of differences; it is the affirmation of the self, and the recognition of difference makes a democratic society alive.
+This is relevant in South Africa's case, where socially produced differences formed the basis of white minority privileges.
+In Sachs's words: